Water: Dennis Phillips

 Knowing when the cistern’s full’s half the battle.

-So, neo-formalists, how tell the difference between seems and is
+So, neo-formalists, how tell the difference between seems and is if not by architecture?

-The line—plumb or story or shroud of a ship—the lines, the transfer of motion, the
+3. The line—plumb or story or shroud of a ship—the lines, the transfer of motion, the

 lineation of words, of seduction, the doubt-inspired rhetoric and the proof of lineage as